Vlad-Cusnir/js-courses/README.md

 ### Part 1 - Recap
 - generating random color and display it in the browser

-### Part 2 - JS object litaral
+### Part 2 - JS object literals
 - what is an object literal
 - object properties & values
 - object methods
 - the **this** keyword
 - creating an object factory
-- considerations on objects having the same properties and methods (class concept)
+- considerations on objects having the same properties and methods (the class concept)

 ### Part 3 - DOM manipulation
 - what is the DOM & when is created?